developer-advocacy/activity-feed/joshlong-feed.md

 ## Upcoming Appearances

-### new york springone tour 2022
-**2022-06-27** - I'm so looking forward to being at the SpringOne Tour New York 2022 event!
-It's been so long since I've been to the big apple and I can't wait to return!

 ### LATAM Spring AMA
 **2022-07-06** - I'm joining Spring teammate Alberto Rios to do a live Q&A on all things Spring for the Spanish-speaking world!
 Join us!